sha-doh/Discord-Nitro-code-gen-checker/README.md

 **Proxies recommended, get them here: http://free-proxy.cz/en/**

+Click WindowsKey + R and type "cmd" it will open command prompt

-Open CMD and use the cd command get the folder open
+In CMD and use the "cd\Users\Username\location\Discord-Nitro-code-gen-checker-master\Discord-Nitro-code-gen-checker-master" command get the folder open,

+Run "npm install"

-then run node start
+then run "node start"

 and you're done have fun